Kyle O'Brien

 Current Work

-I'm an AI Safety Research Fellow with ERA Cambridge, where I'm studying pretraining and midtraining safety interventions for addressing dangerous capabilities (e.g., biorisk and offensive cyber).
+I'm also a Research Manager with ERA Cambridge, where I mentor junior researchers by matching them with mentors, brainstorming research questions, and executing empirical research projects.
 I was previously at EleutherAI.
 I was an applied scientist and software engineer at Microsoft before pivoting into AI research.

 Research Direction